ThinkDataEd/student/docs/unit1/lesson13.md

 23. You will be completing the first lab, Lab 1A, tomorrow in class.

+###**Reflection**
+<strong style="color: red;">What are the essential learnings you are taking away from this lesson?</strong>

 ###<p style="background: black; color: white; text-align: center;">**Homework**</p>
-You should continue to collect nutritional facts data using the *Food Habits* Participatory Sensing campaign on your smart device or via web browser.
+Continue to collect nutritional facts data using the *Food Habits* Participatory Sensing campaign on your smart device or via web browser.

 ###<p style="background: black; color: white; text-align: center;">**Lab Time**</p>
-It's time to begin learning how to do data analysis on RStudio!
+It's time to begin learning how to do data analysis in RStudio!
 Before going on to the next lesson, you must complete Lab 1A, Lab 1B, and Lab 1C using RStudio.
 The following video will show you how to log in to your RStudio account and complete Lab 1A.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/v3qPfE4ruQA" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>